Chasmanthe - Chasmanthe: Planting, Growing, and Caring

 • Hardiness -5 °C

-The Chasmanthes belong to the Iridaceae family, like Irises, Gladioli, but especially Crocosmias (Montbretias), to which they are botanically quite similar.
-The genus Chasmanthe includes only 3 species, all native to South Africa: Chasmanthe aethiopica, Chasmanthe bicolor and Chasmanthe floribunda.
+The Chasmantes or Chasmanthes belong to the Iridaceae family, like Irises, Gladioli, but especially Crocosmias (Montbretias), to which they are botanically quite similar.
+The genus Chasmanthe includes only 3 species, all native to South Africa: Chasmanthe aethiopica, Chasmanthe bicolor, and Chasmanthe floribunda.
 The species Chasmanthe floribunda is the most commonly cultivated in our gardens.
-This species is nicknamed “African Flag“.
+This species is nicknamed “Flag of Africa“.

 The genus name Chasmanthe comes from Greek: from “chasme” (gaping) and “anthos” (flower).

 The storage organ is not a bulb, but a corm.
 A corm is an underground part of the stem that has swollen and serves as a nutrient storage organ.
-A corm looks quite like a bulb, so Chasmanthes are classified in the garden as “bulb plants”.
-The corm of Chasmanthes is destroyed at -5°C.
+A corm resembles a bulb quite closely, so Chasmanthes are classified in the garden as “bulb plants”.
+The corm of Chasmanthes is destroyed at -5° C.

 Flowering occurs in spring (March-April) and features tall flower spikes over a metre high.
 These spikes are adorned with tubular flowers arranged in two rows and zigzagging on either side of the stem.
-The flowers are red, orange or yellow depending on the variety (see section: our most beautiful varieties).
+The flowers are red, orange, or yellow, depending on the variety (see point: our most beautiful varieties).
 On each flower, the very long upper petal releases long stamens with purple anthers.

-In our regions, the flowers are pollinated by insects, but this is not the case in South Africa.
-In their natural range, the flowers are pollinated by a beautiful songbird, the Orange-breasted Sunbird (Anthobaphes violacea).
-This brightly coloured little bird has a very fine curved beak, which allows it to reach the nectar of the flowers and, in the process, pollinate them.
+In our region, the flowers are pollinated by insects, but this is not the case in South Africa.
+In their natural range, the flowers are pollinated by a beautiful passerine bird, the Orange-breasted Sunbird (Anthobaphes violacea).
+This small, brightly coloured bird has a very fine, curved beak, which allows it to reach the nectar of the flowers and, in the process, pollinate them.

 Once pollinated, the flowers give way to capsules containing seeds that can self-sow under favourable conditions.
 In fact, the species Chasmanthe floribunda has naturalised in southern Australia.